async-aws/aws/docs/integration/monolog.md

 For the `$options` parameter, the allowed values are:

 - `batchSize` (default `10000`): number of log records that are pushed to CloudWatch in a single call.
 This number cannot exceed 10,000.
-- `group`: name of the CloudWatch Log Group which was created previously
+- `group`: name of the CloudWatch Logs Group which was created previously
-- `stream`: name of the CloudWatch Log Stream which was created previously
+- `stream`: name of the CloudWatch Logs Stream which was created previously

 ## Symfony usage